Frequently asked questions#

 FairlearnDashboardis no longer being developed as part of Fairlearn.
 Instead, it has found a new home at Microsoft with the name

 FairnessDashboard.
-For more information on how to use it refer to microsoft/responsible-ai-widgets.
+For more information on how to use it refer to microsoft/responsible-ai-toolbox.
 Fairlearn provides some of the existing functionality through

 matplotlib-based visualizations.
 Refer to the plot section.